Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Setting the right expectations upfront increases your chances of achieving your goals.

-But don’t let all these researches and statistics scare you!
+But don’t let all this research and statistics scare you!

 The statistics don’t count the human factor.
-Millions of people globally are learning and assimilating new languages every day.
+Millions of people globally learn and assimilate new languages every day.

-If you think about it, three to five years to study any language isn’t that long.
+If you think about it, three to five years to study any language isn’t long.

 Think about the future.

-A few years down the line, you might be well along toward mastering the language of your choice, or whether it will still be only a dream.
+A few years later, you might be well along toward mastering the language of your choice or whether it will still be only a dream.

 Well, the selection is natural!